borg286/sevtech/README.md

     * You can also use your hunting dimension with some creeping moss to quickly access an Abyssal biome.

 * Next and hardest is finding and farming a Shoggoth lair.
 They seem more likely around river biomes.![image alt text]({{ site.url }}/public/BMbpD6rCZ1qoniF20u7H2A_img_3.png)

+* Shoggoths break blocks of less than 4 hardness.
+Make some sturdy stone to block the in 4 cobble + 4 stone = 4 sturdy stone.

 * They seem to climb similar to spiders.
 They don't deposit their sludge on bottom half slabs or string.
 They require a 3x3 hallways to move.
 However a bunch of them can shove one into a 2x3 hallway.
 If you are quick you can build a wall right at the bottom of the stairs leading into their lair before they manage to escape.
 You will get hit at least once since they can hit through a 1 block thick wall but focus on establishing a wall first and pretty it up later.
 You can build a 3x3 killing chamber at the top of your wall.
 Use bottom half slabs for the floor and don't bust the wall leading to the lair until your ready for them to come through.
 Opposite of the wall you can build a 2 block thick wall with a 1 block high slit to slash at them through it.
 To collect the drop swing underneath and bust out one slab, replace it and repeat until you have all the drops.
 Mk2 hoppers can suck the items through the slabs for a much safer alternative.